joshdavies14/joshdavies14/README.md

 ### 📔 University Life

-Since April 2023, I am President of Warwick Latin & Ballroom, having been the Team Captain prior.
-In the past year of being on Latin & Ballroom exec, I worked on a [new website](https://github.com/joshdavies14/warwicklnb-website) for the club, as long as developing [competition bingo](https://github.com/joshdavies14/lnb-comp-bingo) and [tour bingo](https://github.com/joshdavies14/lnb-tour-bingo) throughout the year.
+During the 2023/24 academic year, I was President of Warwick Latin & Ballroom, having been the Team Captain during the prior academic year (2022/23).
+In the past two years of being on Latin & Ballroom exec, alongisde leading the club, I worked on a [new website](https://github.com/joshdavies14/warwicklnb-website), in addition to developing [competition bingo](https://github.com/joshdavies14/lnb-comp-bingo) and [tour bingo](https://github.com/joshdavies14/lnb-tour-bingo) throughout the year.

-Previously I was the President of [University of Warwick Computing Society](https://uwcs.co.uk), and also worked on our [website](https://github.com/UWCS/uwcs-dextre) alongside other [tools for our members](https://github.com/UWCS).
+Previously I was the President of [University of Warwick Computing Society](https://uwcs.co.uk) during the 2021/22 academic year, and also worked on their [website](https://github.com/UWCS/uwcs-dextre) alongside other [tools for our members](https://github.com/UWCS).

 <!--
 **joshdavies14/joshdavies14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.